 Although it is possible to undertake randomized control trials, it is very difficult if not impossible to complete these trials blindly.
 Because the participant will always feel the cold temperatures.
 See our quality research studies discussion.

 A study looked at 20 recreational males who completed a 40 min run at -10% grade and at 60% of VO2max to induce muscle damage.
-Downhill running is ideal because it induces muscle damage and an inflammatory response.
-10 men were immersed in a 5° C bath for 20 min, the other 10 men were control (not a single nor a double blind study).
+Downhill running is ideal because it induces muscle damage and inflammatory response.
+10 men were immersed in a 5° C bath for 20 min, the other 10 men were control (not a single nor a double-blind study).
 The authors found no difference after the intervention between the groups in the following:

 A group of researchers enrolled 44 female RA patients.
 25 were treated with WBC and 19 were treated with traditional physical therapy methods, such as ultrasound therapy and electrotherapy.
 The researchers found that WBC was just as effective as traditional physical therapy methods to relieve pain, fatigue, walking time, and the Disease Activity Score 28 (a clinical measure of arthritic disease).
 Additionally, WBC had no difference in the amount of the inflammatory biomarkers IL-6 and TNF-α when compared to the other treatments.